timothyqiu/godot-animation-resetter/README.md

 Animation bottom panel.
 The menu option adds missing animation tracks based on the tracks available in a RESET animation.

+> [!TIP]
+> This plugin is no longer necessary since Godot 4.2.
+Enabling the `deterministic` property of `AnimationPlayer` effectively uses RESET animation as a fallback.

 ## Installation

 This is a regular plugin for Godot.
 To install, download the ZIP archive,